Global X DAX Germany ETF (NASDAQ:DAX) Short Interest Up 7.4% in April

-Global X DAX Germany ETF (NASDAQ:DAX – Get Rating) saw a significant increase in short interest during the month of April.
+Global X DAX Germany ETF (NASDAQ:DAX – Get Rating) was the recipient of a significant increase in short interest in the month of April.
 As of April 30th, there was short interest totalling 56,400 shares, an increase of 7.4% from the April 15th total of 52,500 shares.
-Based on an average trading volume of 12,400 shares, the days-to-cover ratio is presently 4.5 days.
+Based on an average trading volume of 12,400 shares, the short-interest ratio is presently 4.5 days.

 Global X DAX Germany ETF Trading Down 0.7 %